cloudflare/cloudflare-docs/products/images/src/content/faq.md

 ## What is the difference between Cloudflare Images and Image Resizing products?

-Cloudflare Images is an end-to-end solution that offers storage, resizing, optimization and delivery.
+Cloudflare Images is an end-to-end solution that offers storage, resizing, optimization, and delivery.
 Image Resizing only offers resizing and optimization.